 - Mobile Developer

 - Health Information Technician

 How Much do Computer Science Professionals Make?

-According to the US Bureau of Labor Statistics, the median annual wage for computer and information technology occupations was $91,2502 in May 2020, and employment in computer and information technology occupations is projected to grow 13 percent from 2020 to 2030—faster than the average for all occupations.
+According to the US Bureau of Labor Statistics, the median annual wage for computer and information technology occupations was $97,4302 in May 2021, and employment in computer and information technology occupations is projected to grow 15 percent from 2021 to 2031—much faster than the average for all occupations.

 What Skills do Computer Scientists Need?